jaltom2105/unity-ml-agents-project/devlog/phase-0-setup.md

-# Phase 0 — Project Infrastructure
+# Phase 0 — Setting up the project infrastructure

-## What Was Done
+## What was completed during the phase
-- Created public GitHub repository: `unity-ml-agents-project`
+- Created this public GitHub repository: `unity-ml-agents-project`
-- Wrote initial README.md with project overview and progress table
+- Wrote out the initial README.md with project overview
 - Installed Git 2.54.0 (x64) for Windows
 - Installed VS Code with extensions:
   - Python (Microsoft)